robotdotnet/WPILib/README.md

 3. Build solution.
 4. Navigate to C:\Builds\WPILib\HAL
 5. Follow the instructions to install mono that are in the Installation folder.
 You can leave the SSH window open.
-6. Run "mkdir /home/lvuser/HAL"
+6. Run "mkdir /home/lvuser/HAL" - This will be used later, unless we find a better place to put the HAL. but for testing it is easier to have the HAL in the folder we put the executable in.
 7. Run "mkdir /home/lvuser/mono"
-8. FTP HAL-RoboRIO.dll and libHALAthena_shared.so to /home/lvuser/HAL on the RoboRIO.
+8. FTP HAL-RoboRIO.dll and libHALAthena_shared.so to /home/lvuser/mono on the RoboRIO.
 9. Create a new Visual Studio project.
 Make it be a Console Application using the .NET Framework 4.
 10. Rename project.cs to be whatever you want your main robot class to be called.
 Allow in to rename the class that is in the file.
 11. Add a reference to WPILib that is located in C:\Builds\WPILib.
 You do not have to add a reference to HAL-Base.
 12. Add "using WPILib;" to your main class
 13. Make the class inherit from either SampleRobot or IterativeRobot.
-14. Add the following line inside of the static main function RobotBase.main(System.Reflection.Assembly.GetExecutingAssembly().GetName().Name, System.Reflection.MethodBase.GetCurrentMethod().DeclaringType.FullName);
+14. Add the following line inside of the static main function RobotBase.main(System.Reflection.Assembly.GetExecutingAssembly());
 15. Press F6 to build the program.
 16. Right click on the Project, and Open Folder in file explorer.
 17. Navigate to bin\debug.